 If you’re heading to Iceland as a stopover between Europe and North America, or simply going for a long weekend away, unfortunately, there may not be enough time to follow the ring road around the entire country.
 So instead, the smaller Golden Circle may be the perfect option for you.
-The famous route is possible to do in one day, yet still lets you take in loads of beautiful sights and attractions.
+The famous route is possible to do in one day, yet still lets you take in loads of beautiful sights and attractions along the way.

-Plenty of tour companies offer coach trips around the Golden Circle, however, I would recommend doing as we did and hiring a car instead.
-This gives you more flexibility to stop whenever you see something interesting and choose how long you spend at each place.
+Plenty of tour companies offer coach trip tours of Iceland, however, I would recommend doing as we did and driving the golden circle yourself.
+This gives you more flexibility to stop whenever you see something interesting and choose how long you wish to spend at each place.

 Þingvellir National Park